PROFINET® Quick Start Guide on MPLAB® Harmony v3

 Navigate to the Network Analysis menu and select the Online tab.
 The PC running PRONETA and the device running the PROFINET demo application will be displayed.

-If the PROFINET device already has a valid IP address, both devices will be connected by a line:
+If the PROFINET device does not have a valid IP address, both devices will be displayed as follows:

 If this is not the case, please follow these instructions: